 Everyone knows resource management by spreadsheet doesn’t really work.
-It’s not really cut out for the job.
-Everything’s a bit of a hack, they’re clunky and they’re horribly prone to errors.
+It’s not cut out for the job.
+Everything’s a bit of a hack, they’re clunky, and they’re horribly prone to errors.
 Months pass by and still the resourcing spreadsheet somehow just about manages to keep its head above water.

 But everyone feels like they’re drowning.
 Yes, it enables you to keep moving and it kind of works but everyone knows that despite good intentions and some fancy formulas, it keeps on slipping under and it’s not really fit for its purpose at all.
 Unless you’ve got the mother of all resource spreadsheets (that I’ve never laid eyes on) it’s missing a few key features and is a disaster waiting to happen.

-At a push, your resource management spreadsheet might tell you how under-resourced or under-utilized your teams are, or even include forecasting, but does it include budget tracking, time tracking for billable hours, project reporting, sending staff real time notifications, helping them collaborate, or a built-in process for requesting resources and resource allocation?
-Without these elements, it cannot be the resource management solution you’re looking for.
+At a push, your spreadsheet might tell you how under-resourced or under-utilized your teams are, or even include forecasting, but does it include budget tracking, time tracking for billable hours, project reporting, sending staff real-time notifications, helping them collaborate, or a built-in process for requesting resources and resource allocation?
+Without these elements, it cannot be the solution you’re looking for.